CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

 time.
 At some point you "get your muse" and see the patterns on your own and can see more naturally how to take a problem and write a program that solves that problem.
-And once you get to that point, programming becomes a very pleasant and creative process.
+And once you get to that point, programming becomes a very rewarding and creative process.

 Computers are very powerful, but they are also very dumb.
 It's important to remember the following: